it-at-m/opensource.muenchen.de/software/geoportal.md

 - [ElasticSearch](https://www.elastic.co/de/elasticsearch/) as a search engine.
 - With [Node-RED](https://nodered.org/) we convert different types of data (for example sensor data) into the standard

-### What have we contributed?
+### Improve

-So we use a rich source of IT services here, but we also contribute to the care & maintenance and further development at the master portal by being an active member in the [Implementation Partnership](https://www.masterportal.org/maintainer-group.html), and also contribute financially to the [Development Fund](https://www.masterportal.org/entwicklungsfonds.html).
+We also contribute to the Masterportal by being an active member of the [Implementation Partnership](https://www.masterportal.org/maintainer-group.html), and also contribute financially to the [Development Fund](https://www.masterportal.org/entwicklungsfonds.html).

-In total, we as LHM support the Masterportal with 10.000 €/year (net) of tax money.
+In total, we as LHM support the Masterportal with €10,000/year (net) of taxpayers' money.